Metropolis-nexus/OPNsense-Setup/README.md

 **Note**: These firewall rules will stop VMs behind OPNsense from *initiating* any non TCP, UDP, and ICMP connections.
 Do not use the Ping macro, as it will break ping from the VMs behind OPNsense.

 - VM Firewall -> Options
-    - Enable Firewall, Router Advertisement, and IP filter
+    - Enable Router Advertisement and IP filter
     - Disable DHCP

+⚠️ `proxmox-firewall` 1.2.0 seems to break port forwarding if firewalling is enabled for the OPNsense VM, so keep it disabled for now.

 ## OPNSense installation